ktmeaton/NCBImeta/README.md

 # NCBImeta
-Creates a SQLite database of metadata from the NCBI database.
+Query and create a database of NCBI metadata (includes SRA).

 ## Python Requirements